Zac Baird: Career

 Baird has collaborated with artists from various music genres, including Edie Brickell, Everlast, Evanescence (provided programming for their debut album "Fallen"), Colin Hay, Daniel Powter, Mike Dillon, and Stone Gossard.

-He was auditioned for Nine Inch Nails:
+He auditioned for Nine Inch Nails:

 Baird was also auditioned for alternative artist Beck; he describes it as great experience:

 Baird toured with pop singer and pianist Daniel Powter through Europe in 2005.
 In late 2009 and early 2010, Baird was part of Adam Lambert's band, providing programming, working as his music director, and playing keyboards.

+Baird toured as a keyboard tech for Beyonce's Renaissance World Tour, which started in Europe on May 10th 2023 and ended in America on October 1st 2023.

 Work with Korn

 Baird has worked with nu metal band Korn, touring with them worldwide as a masked horse (which in turn, Baird got his nickname "Horse") in the See You on the Other Side tour, as well as in their 2006 edition of the Family Values Tour.
 He has temporarily joined the band for their eighth studio album.
 Collaboration with Korn and his previous projects was quite a difference for him:

 On December 9, 2006, Baird performed with Korn on MTV Unplugged: Korn, playing piano.
 After the Bitch We Got a Problem Tour, Baird continued to work with Korn frontman Jonathan Davis on his Alone I Play tour, as a part of his backing band SFA.
 In 2011, Baird played the keyboard on Korn guitarist Munky's solo project, Fear and the Nervous System.
 He also toured with Korn during 2013's The Paradigm Shift tour, and the 20th Anniversary Tour from 2014 through 2015.
-As of early 2017, Baird is no longer collaborating with the band.
+Spotify credits Zac as a composer on Korn's 2023 "Untitled" album.